Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 People nowadays are experience-hungry, they could go for a mile just to taste the latest burger junction in town or enjoy the view of mountain tops and experience cabin lodging, and a lot of other activities.
-And travelling has become easier than ever.
-Transportation even cross continents has become affordable, e-booking and e-reservation is now the norm, English is widely spoken in many countries.
+And traveling has become easier than ever.
+Transportation even across continents has become affordable, e-booking and e-reservation is now the norm, English is widely spoken in many countries.

 And then there are more places to go, more things to see, and more facilities that accommodate the essential needs of the travelers.

 The Hospitality Industry or the Service Industry in general, is currently benefitting from the new kind of market people in this generation are going after.
-With the fast growing market, comes the fierce competition, however.
+With the fast-growing market, comes fierce competition, however.
 Standing out and making a good impression that can convert and retain loyal customers has become the survival mission for businesses in this industry.

 Did you know that 80% of people booking holidays online?

-Are you putting in enough effort to win your competitors in this fierce market, or are you losing out this battle?
-Lets find out!
+Are you putting in enough effort to win your competitors in this fierce market, or are you losing out on this battle?
+Let's find out!

 In this article, we will be giving tips on how you should build your hotel’s website.
 Being equipped with the necessary information and tools to aid your business is a really good investment.
 You can start by reading our tips on How to design a perfect travel website as a reference of what you should include in your own to maximize user experience.

-Currently, for simplicity sake, we can break down hotel categories into two types, the Hotel Chains and Boutique Hotels.
+Currently, for simplicity's sake, we can break down hotel categories into two types, Hotel Chains, and Boutique Hotels.
 Some of you reading this might be in any of these two categories, but worry not, we guarantee you getting the best information you need for your website in this article.

-But before going into details, allow us to differentiate these two for those who have no idea on their differences.
+But before going into details, allow us to differentiate these two for those who have no idea of their differences.

 But if you are the kind of traveler who wishes to experience a somewhat standardized stay, common to many hotels, then booking at a Hotel Chain might be better.
 Their prices are relatively higher due to the vast amenities and facilities they offer which others would term as high-class.